-Non-Windows (Kerberos Realm) Authentication:
+Non-Windows (Kerberos Realm) Authentication

-When multiple domain authentication is not possible, an Active Directory Kerberos Realm can provide the authentication account base for non-Windows-based services.
+When multiple domain authentication is not possible, an Active Directory based services.
 IT providers utilizing single-domain authentication should select the domain that best supports their service user base.
 If all users are not in a single domain, local authentication must be used in conjunction with the Kerberos Realm authentication.